shoefer/shoefer.github.io/_posts/2015-07-20-functions.markdown

 Classification functions map input data to 2 (or more) categories which we simply enumerate from 0 to the number of categories (minus one).

-If we put together classification functions with our knowledge about vectorial functions, we can reconsider the example in the [previous post](/intuitivemi/2015/07/25/vector-spaces.html) we have seen that we can draw (hyper)planes to separate two categories of objects, namely blowfish and Sebastians:
+If we put together classification functions with our knowledge about vectorial functions, we can reconsider the example in the [previous post](/intuitivemi/2015/07/25/vector-spaces.html) we have seen that we can draw (hyper)planes to separate two categories of objects, namely blobfish and Sebastians:

 {% include figure.html src="/intuitivemi/images/2015-07-21-vector_spaces-arrow-plane.png" width="500" height="375" gifplayer="true" id="vector-spaces-arrow-plane" %}

-We would now assign the category Sebastian to 0 and blowfish to 1, and make the if-else-part of f<sub>c</sub> such that it takes into account whether an input sample lies on one or the other side of the line.
+We would now assign the category Sebastian to 0 and blobfish to 1, and make the if-else-part of f<sub>c</sub> such that it takes into account whether an input sample lies on one or the other side of the line.
 I will not write that out explicitly, but in fact the left-of-or-right-of-line can also be cast as a multiplication of the input with a bunch of numbers.
 So classification functions are exactly what we want if we want to solve classification tasks - surprised?

 #### Relationship between functions

 Before closing this article, I would like to point out the relationship between the stock price and the image classification function.

-For image classification, the trick for visualizing the hyperplane that separated Sebastians from blowfish was to shrink the 27x35 images to a 3x1 image which allowed us to treat images as points (vectors) in 3D space.
+For image classification, the trick for visualizing the hyperplane that separated Sebastians from blobfish was to shrink the 27x35 images to a 3x1 image which allowed us to treat images as points (vectors) in 3D space.
 What does this look like if we shrink the images even further, namely to a 2x1 image?
 We can then visualize the images as vectors in 2D.
-Similar as before we can now ask how to separate the shrinked Sebastians and blowfish.
+Similar as before we can now ask how to separate the shrinked Sebastians and blobfish.
 The answer is that we have to find a "2D hyperplane" - which turns out to be just a line!

 {% include figure.html src="/intuitivemi/images/2015-07-20-functions_image_class_2d.png"  width="65%" id="2015-07-20-functions_image_class_2d" %}

 Interestingly, this looks very much like the stock price prediction above.
 The main difference is that we do not draw the line *through* the data but in such a way to *separate* the data.
 Still, in both applications we use a *linear* function.

 <!--
-Therefore, we can down write the Sebastian-vs.-Blowfish discriminator in the following way:
+Therefore, we can down write the Sebastian-vs.-Blobfish discriminator in the following way:
 <div class="pseudoformula">
 <b>Category = <i>Sebastian</i></b> &nbsp; <b>IF</b> { -0.9 * <b>gray value 1</b> + 0.00013 * <b>gray value 2</b> + 1 } <b> &gt; x </b><br/>
-<b>Category = <i>Blowfish</i></b> &nbsp; <b>IF</b> { -0.1 * <b>gray value 1</b> + 0.00013 * <b>gray value 2</b> + 1 } <b> &lt; x </b><br/>
+<b>Category = <i>Blobfish</i></b> &nbsp; <b>IF</b> { -0.1 * <b>gray value 1</b> + 0.00013 * <b>gray value 2</b> + 1 } <b> &lt; x </b><br/>
 </div>
 The expression in
 The two expressions only differ with respect to the &gt; or &lt; after the linear expression.